Paul Papalia

-Paul Papalia CSC (born 12 July 1962) is an Australian politician.
-He has been a Labor Party member of the Western Australian Legislative Assembly since February 2007.
-He is the current member for Secret Harbour.
-Papalia has previously been the member for Peel and Warnbro before their abolition as electorates.
+Paul Papalia CSC (born 12 July 1962) is an Australian retired politician.
+He served as a Labor Party member of the Western Australian Legislative Assembly from February 2007 until his retirement in July 2026.
+He most recently served as the member for Secret Harbour having previously served as member for Peel and Warnbro before their abolition.
 A decorated former navy diver who served two tours in Iraq, Papalia entered parliament after winning a by-election sparked by the resignation of scandal-tarred former minister Norm Marlborough.

 Early life and naval career

 Papalia was born in Bunbury, Western Australia and grew up in the nearby small town of Burekup.
 He served in the Royal Australian Navy for 26 years before entering politics, working as a navy diver and rising to the rank of lieutenant commander.
 He specialised in explosives retrieval and escape and rescue.
 Papalia completed Special Air Service Regiment (SASR) selection and reinforcement training in 1988.
 He then served in 3 SASR Squadron in 1989 and 1 SASR Squadron in 1990 before returning to the Navy in 1991.
 In 1992 he served with the United Nations Special Commission on Iraq to work as explosives disposal specialist, and was awarded the Conspicuous Service Cross in 1994 for his work there.
 Papalia later returned to Iraq during the Iraq War, serving as executive officer in an Australian mine-clearing team.
 He left the navy in 2004, and operated a small business renovating houses up until the time of his election to parliament.